CarlosOrtegaHunter/T-System/readme.md

 # T-System 🚧

 T-System is a lightweight Python-based, object-oriented financial data processing framework designed for historical (and upcoming real-time) market analysis.
-The design prioritizes flexibility without compromising efficiency, working on top of polars, and making it easy to extend and integrate with various data sources.
+The design prioritizes flexibility without compromising efficiency.

 ## 📌 Features
 - **Core (`core/`)**: Implements `Equity`, `Options`, `Event`, for structured market data using an object-oriented approach.
 The class `ContinuousSignal` provides a lazy frame wrapper for time series data.